Skip to content

 The College of Social Work

 The Grand Challenges for Social Work require us to develop innovative, evidence-based solutions in partnership with various stakeholders.
-At the College of Social Work, we are building upon a foundation of big IDEAS—Inclusion, Diversity, Equity, Accessibility, and Sustainability—in our collective efforts to tackle “wicked problems” in our communities and society.
+At the College of Social Work, we are building upon a foundation of belonging, equal opportunity, accessibility, and sustainability—in our collective efforts to tackle numerous challenges in our communities and society.
 We honor our professional responsibility to generate and advance enduring solutions to a myriad of social problems.
-The IDEAS framework will inform these efforts and provide criteria for evaluating the impact of our work.

 The University of Utah—the flagship institution of the Utah System of Higher Education—has been classified by the Carnegie Classification of Institutions of Higher Education into the highest category of research universities: “Doctoral/Very High Research Activity,” often referred to as “R1” institutions.
 The College of Social Work houses three nationally-recognized research centers: